Cricket Hill Garden

 Leda, hybrid tree peony

-Notable characteristics: Stunning large ruffled flowers with complex colors!
-A vigorous grower and prolific bloomer, this cultivar combines the large full flowers of a Japanese tree peony, with the shimmering silver toned luster associated with lutea hybrids.
+Notable characteristics: Stunning, large, ruffled, flowers with complex colors!
+A vigorous grower and prolific bloomer, this cultivar combines the large full flowers of a Japanese tree peony, with the shimmering silver-toned luster associated with lutea hybrids.
 Pink petals have light red streaks.
+Deer resistant.
+Herbicide, pesticide, and fungicide free.
+Grown in Connecticut.

 Cultivar group, hybridizer and year introduced: Lutea hybrid, Daphnis, 1977.